TirendazAcademy/Data-Sets/README.md

-Tirendaz Akademi kanalındaki dersler için kullandığım veri setleri.
+I used data sets for Tirendaz Akademi YouTube Channel